bing-er/pathfinding-optimization/README.md

 ### Week 10 – Midterm Status
 By Week 10, our team has completed the baseline phase of the project.
 The core pathfinding algorithms - **A***, **Dijkstra**, and **DFS** - have all been implemented, tested, and merged into the main branch.
 We also added a maze generator to hlep us create consistent test grids for experiments.

 The repository is now fully organized with a clear folder structure, evaluation metrics, and documentation.
-Everyone’s roles are defined — **Yansong** handled the baseline algorithms, **Sepehr** is leading the **Jump Point Search (JPS)** development, **Vibhor** is focusing on evaluation and visualization, and **Binger** is managing documentation, scheduling, and overall coordination.
+Everyone’s roles are defined

+🧠 **Yansong**
+* Implemented and verified all baseline algorithms:
+  * src/algorithms/astar.py
+  * src/algorithms/dfs.py
+  * src/algorithms/dijkstra.py
+* Ensured path optimality and correctness for each baseline method.

+⚙️ **Sepehr**
+* Fully implemented the Jump Point Search (JPS) algorithm:
+  * src/algorithms/jps.py
+* Added pruning, jump logic, and neighbor optimization for JPS.
+* Supported debugging and alignment of JPS outputs with the baseline algorithms.
+* Ensured the JPS module integrated cleanly with the main runner.

+📊 **Vibhor**
+* Created the benchmark and visualization environment on Jupyter notebook:
+  * Developed evaluation notebooks and scripts for algorithm comparison.
+  * Designed performance testing plan (grid sizes, obstacle densities).
+  * Set up visualization pipeline for runtime and node-expansion comparison.
+* Generated early comparison plots and assisted in validating algorithm outputs.

+🧩 **Binger**
+* Implemented core project infrastructure:
+  * main.py — unified runner for all algorithms and comparison mode.
+  * src/core/utils.py — grid utilities, timing, logging helpers.
+  * src/visualizations/charts.py — plotting functions.
+  * src/runtime_plot.py — runtime comparison script.
+* Generated initial benchmark outputs:
+  * results/figures/comparison.png
+  * results/logs/runtime_log.csv
+* Organized the folder structure, coordinated team workflow, and managed integration.

 Our next milestone is to integrate and test **JPS**, comparing its performance against the baseline algorithms.
 The team will also begin logging runtime and node-expansion data and preparing visual outputs for comparison.
 In the following weeks, we’ll move toward compiling the final report, creating visuals, and getting ready for our presentation in Week **14 (Dec 2)**.